lpil/sqlight/README.md

 processes and different programs.

 You can also use in-memory databases with SQLite, which may be useful for testing.

+## Implementation

+When running on Erlang is library wrapper around the excellent Erlang library [esqlite](https://hex.pm/packages/esqlite), which in turn is a wrapper around the SQLite C library.
+It is implemented as a NIF, which means that the SQLite database engine is linked to the erlang virtual machine.

+When running on Deno it is a wrapper around the excellent [x/sqlite](https://deno.land/x/sqlite@v3.7.0) library, which in turn is a wrapper around the SQLite C library compiled to WASM.

 ## On using Bool with SQLite